-Paint options for cabinets
+Paint options for painting kitchen cabinets

 If you want to give new life to old wooden kitchen cabinets, painting is a great choice.
 You have several good paint options.
 For the best adhesion and a harder, more durable finish, an oil-based (alkyd) paint is tough to beat.
 But you must be willing to put up with the strong odor and solvent cleanup, along with a longer drying and curing time than you’d get if you used an ordinary water-based paint.
 Plus, the color may yellow over time.

-Don’t forget other keys to success when painting cabinets—surface preparation (degreasing, cleaning and sanding), priming (use a top-quality primer), brushing (use the best-quality brush for the type of paint) and drying (follow label directions).
+Don’t forget other keys to success when painting kitchen cabinets—surface preparation (degreasing, cleaning and sanding), priming (use a top-quality primer), brushing (use the best-quality brush for the type of paint) and drying (follow label directions).